|

 Clarke.

-T. A. Riley were the host and hostess: and Mr. Riley presided.
-The artistes were Miss Jessie
+and Mrs. T. A. Riley were the host and hostess: and Mr. Riley presided.
+The artistes were Miss

-Clegg, Miss Gladys Riley, Miss Jessie Lord, Mr. A. Heap, Mr. J. Milne, Gunner Malone, Mr. T. A.
+Jessie Clegg, Miss Gladys Riley, Miss Jessie Lord, Mr. A. Heap, Mr. J. Milne, Gunner Malone, Mr.

 Riley.
 A brief address was given by the Rev. G. S. Russell.
 The host and hostess were heartily